Rehan9-12/smartTrade/README.md

 # Next.js + Tailwind CSS + Context API Starter Template

-This is a custom boilerplate project created and maintained by **Mohammad Rehan** and **Prabhkar Verma** for building scalable and modern web applications.
+This is a custom boilerplate project created and maintained by **Mohammad Rehan** for building scalable and modern web applications.

 ## 🔧 Stack Overview